 - If the dough is sticky, add flour 1 teaspoon at a time, until you get the perfect consistency dough.

 - If the dough is too stiff, wet both of your hands and rub them on the dough.
 Continue kneading and see if that softens it.
 Repeat as needed.

-- Always cover unroll and uncut dough in cling film to prevent them from drying.
+- Always cover the unrolled and uncut dough in cling film to prevent them from drying.

 How To Serve & Store

-Store - Store dough or fresh noodles in an air-tight container, in the fridge for up until 3 days.
-Freeze them in an air-tight container (the bundles shouldn't be touching each other) for up until 3 months.
+Store - Store dough or fresh noodles in an air-tight container, in the fridge for up to 3 days.
+Freeze them in an air-tight container (the bundles shouldn't be touching each other) for up to 3 months.
 Or you can freeze them on a tray for 2 hours and then place them in a ziploc bag.
-Be careful as not to smash the bag to prevent the noodles from breaking.
+Be careful not to smash the bag to prevent the noodles from breaking.